Social anxiety is the fear of being judged. It tells you everyone is watching you. Everyone is analyzing your words. Everyone thinks you are weird.

 3. The "Dare to be Boring"

-Social anxiety often comes from trying to be "impressive" or "witty."
+Social anxiety often comes from trying to be "impressive," "funny," or "smart."
 The pressure is crushing.
 The Fix: Aim to be boring.
-Just say the simple thing.
-"Hi."
-"Good weather."
-"I'm tired."
-You don't have to perform.
-Connection is found in authenticity, not performance.

-5. Shift the Focus Outward
+4. Shift the Focus Outward (The Detective)

 When we are anxious, we become self-obsessed: "Are my hands shaking?
 Is my voice weird?"
 The Fix: Become a detective.
 Focus entirely on the other person.